WICG/portals/README.md

 - Outline our solution for these, in terms of observable effects for users (not in terms of spec primitives).
 - Describe an option for activating portals with replacement.
 - Describe an option for activating adopted portals which traverses session history.
+- Is it acceptable to reject activation when a portal is in an error state?
+Doing otherwise seems unergonomic ([#228](https://github.com/WICG/portals/issues/228)).
 - Currently, if no navigation has ever matured in the portal context, we reject activation.
 This is unergonomic (see [#191](https://github.com/WICG/portals/issues/191)).
 Explore options such as waiting to resolve/reject the promise while the initial navigation is in progress.

 ## Summary of differences between portals and iframes